pgpa98/pgpa98/README.md

 - 👋 Hi, I’m @pgpa98
-- 👀 I’m interested in everything Data Science, Machine Learning and AI
+- 👀 I’m interested in everything Data Science, Machine Learning, AI and Databases
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Interesting Data driven projects!
 - 📫 How to reach me pgachar@bu.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I say the Z-A faster than the A-Z